yuzhang21/dataviz-project-cs573/README.md

 ## Sketches

-I created the following three sketches to illustrate the design of the visualization.
+The initial visualization ideas were documented in the following three sketches to illustrate the design of the intended visualization.

 ![sketch02-1](https://user-images.githubusercontent.com/26355743/65400710-cf559680-dd91-11e9-829a-76e36d865c51.png)

-In this page, two major visuals are proposed.
+In the first page, two major visuals are proposed.
 On the left is the time series line plot, the Y-axis can be the national total values or averages over weekly data.
 On the right side is a US map showing state level of any interesting values as a choropleths map.

 ![sketch02-2](https://user-images.githubusercontent.com/26355743/65400712-d2508700-dd91-11e9-9458-d31409d7bf8a.png)